evandor/skysail-webconsole/README.md

 | Runtime       |                          |                    |
 |               | Overview                 | 0.1.12             |

+# Try it (and build yourself)

+* clone or download this github repository and run "gradlew clean build"
+* in the folder "... skysail-webconsole/webconsole.all/generated/" a jar file called webconsole.all should be created
+* install it (like described below) using the OSGi console of a running OSGi application like this:
+  "install file:///C:/git/skysail-webconsole/webconsole.all/generated/webconsole.all.jar"

-# Try it
+# Try it (with downloaded jar)

 * Start an OSGi framework where you have access to the console (e.g. ./eclipse -console)
-* clone or download this github repository and run "gradlew clean build"
-* install file:///C:/git/skysail-webconsole/webconsole.all/generated/webconsole.all.jar

-* to use the current build, run "install http://jenkins.twentyeleven.de/job/skysail-webconsole/ws/cnf/release/webconsole.all/webconsole.all-0.1.17.jar" in the console
+* to use the current build, run "install http://downloads.skysail.io/skysail-webconsole/webconsole.all.jar" in the console
 * get the bundle id of the new webconsole bundle (e.g. by running "ss" (equinox) or "lb" (felix)
 * start the bundle: "start &lt;bundleId&gt;"
 * point your browser to "http://localhost:2002" (sorry, port is fixed for now) - chrome is more fun here than firefox than ie...